Freshwater advocacy efforts - and how you can help

 The proposed regulation would establish targets for the four major rivers which flow into Lake Winnipeg, as well as targets for the lake itself.
 This regulation is expected to be a component of a future provincial water management strategy, helping to guide activities, identify priorities and track progress.

 LWF’s Science Advisory Council is currently reviewing the draft regulation.
 Once this review is complete, we will craft a provincial submission, which we’ll post on our website’s “Resources for Citizens” page.
+Update: our submission has now been posted.

 How you can help: Use our submission to inform your own response to the province’s proposed nutrient targets regulation.
 The consultation period ends on Feb.
 26, 2021.